braze-inc/braze-docs/_docs/_user_guide/sage_ai/predictive_suite/predictive_churn/messaging_users.md

 # Messaging users {#what-do-next}

 {% alert note %}
-Preview and Demo Predictions will not allow users to be targeted for messaging, and the **Create Segment**, and **Create Campaign** buttons will be disabled.
+Preview and demo predictions will not allow users to be targeted for messaging, and the **Create Segment**, and **Create Campaign** buttons will be disabled.
 To purchase this functionality, contact your account manager.
 {% endalert %}

 ## Implementing filters {#filters}